INDAPlus20/AssignmentsInstructions/assembly-task-8/README.md

     # EOF
 ```

-Know the answer of the following question:
+Know the answer to the following question:
 - Which method of program termination is to prefer and why?